patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-03.jpg)

 Note:
-The visions of flood are also already happening in places like bangladesh and [insert island countries that are disappearing] where sea level rising is a reality **It feels like we're living in a time of great fragility.
-(Make this better / less melodramatic)**
+Visions of flooding are already happening in worldwide, and scientists have predicted from about 0.5 meter to 1.5 meter sea level rise by 2100.
+These are fragile times.

 --